Notes on Gravitational Physics: Particle and photon orbits

 That is, about 6\% of the particle's rest mass is radiated in gravitational waves. \\

-Particles do not move along the unstable orbits with $r<6M$; they plunge into the black hole.
-Formally, however, along the family of unstable orbits, as the orbital radius decreases, the orbital speed increases, and the smallest circular orbit, at $r=3M$, corresponds to the largest speed: As we will see, it is the unstable circular orbit of a photon.

-{\sl General bound orbits}\
+{\sl General bound orbits} \\

 At large radii, it's clear from the effective potential for radial motion that a particle in bound orbit moves periodically between a minimum radius (periastron) and maximum radius (apastron) in its orbit about a star or black hole.
-(For orbits about the Sun the terms are perihelion and aphelion from Helios, the Greek god of the Sun).
-For Newtonian stars and at large distances from neutron stars or black holes, the orbits are nearly the Keplerian elliptical orbits, differing only by a slow precession, with $\phi$ increasing by an angle $\Delta\phi$ slightly larger than $2\pi$ between each periastron. \\
+(For orbits about the Sun, the more familiar terms perihelion and aphelion are from Helios, god of the Sun).
+At large distances from neutron stars or black holes, the orbits are nearly the Keplerian elliptical orbits, differing only by a slow precession, with $\phi$ increasing by an angle $\Delta\phi$ slightly larger than $2\pi$ between each periastron. \\

-{\sl Zoom-whirl orbits} \\ The unstable circular orbits at $r<6M$ turn out to have an important implication for future observations of LISA and perhaps of LIGO.
+{\sl Zoom-whirl orbits} \\ The unstable circular orbits at the maximum of the effective potential turn out to have an important implication for future observations of LISA and perhaps of ground-based observatories.
 The figure on the left below shows the effective potential with a value of $E$ corresponding to an unstable orbit at $r_c \approx 5M$.
-From the figure you can see that another orbit has this critical energy: A particle with energy $E$ can move from a maximum value of $r$ near $15 M$ to a minimum value at $r_c$.
+From the figure you can see that another orbit has this critical energy: A particle with energy $E$ can move from a maximum value of $r$ near $30 M$ to a minimum value at $r_c$.
 Like any ball with exactly the energy needed to reach the top of a hill, the particle takes an infinite amount of time to reach $r_c$.
-But $\Omega = \frac{d\phi}{dt} \rightarrow \sqrt{M/r_c^3}$, a constant, finite value.
+But, as $r\rightarrow r_c$, $\ \Omega = \frac{d\phi}{dt} \rightarrow \sqrt{M/r_c^3}$, a constant, finite value.
 So the particle spirals around the black hole an infinite number of times as it approaches $r_c$.

-For $E$ slightly below this limiting value, the particle spirals many times and then swings back out before repeating.
+More generally, for noncircular orbits, when $e_N$ is near the peak of the potential, $\dot r$ is near zero for $r$ near $r_{\mbox{ min}}$, while $\dot\phi$ has its largest value (because $r$ has its smallest value for the orbit).
+So the particle again circles the black hole several times before going back out.
 The figure below shows the resulting {\sl zoom-whirl} orbit for a single whirl between each zoom.